jsBoot/spitfire.js/README.md

 - use shimer with unsafe shims: #use-spitfire-full
 - to use ES5-shim only: #use-es5
 - to use minified versions of the shims: #use-min

+You can combine any of these (though use-spitfire implies use-es5).

 About the bugs
 -------------